Iva Toguri dAquino

 Life after Prison and Pardon

-She reunited with her family, settled in Chicago and began working as an employee at her father business, but her reputation as Tokyo Rose continued to follow her.
+She reunited with her family, settled in Chicago and began working as an employee at her father family gift shop business, but her reputation as Tokyo Rose continued to follow her.
 She was forced to fight off a deportation order from the U.S. government, and received no answer from repeated presidential pardon requests.
+She mostly stayed away from the press, granting occasional interviews considering the newfound media interest in her lifes story.
+The press continued to report on the trials corruption allegations, and some papers expounded upon the fact that Cousens received credit for his efforts to thwart the Japanese propaganda machine for doing the same thing that sent Iva Toguri to prison.

 CBS correspondent Bill Kurtis produced the 4 November 1969 broadcast of The Story of "Tokyo Rose" documentary for CBS in 1969.